 With such a renowned and eclectic food scene here in Birmingham, there’s no better place to host a foodie festival, including one dedicated to everything chicken wings.
-The world’s largest chicken wing festival is coming to the city for the first time ever and is paying homage to one of the top poultry dishes.
+The world’s largest chicken wing festival is returning to Birmingham.
+Wing Fest pays homage to one of the top poultry dishes.

-Taking place on August 13 & 14 at Digbeth Loc, the huge outdoor area will be transformed by the festival organisers and Digbeth Dining Club into a poultry eating, music thumping, axe throwing, beer and bourbon drinking space of epic proportion.
-Birmingham Wing Fest will showcase a range of restaurants, street food traders and pop-ups, who will display their culinary talents and compete against each other over a whopping 100,000 drums and flats, costing £1.25 per wing, to decide who really makes the best wings in the UK.
+Taking place on August 25 – 27 at The Bond in Digbeth, the huge outdoor area will be transformed by the festival organisers and Digbeth Dining Club into a poultry eating, music thumping, axe throwing, beer and bourbon drinking space of epic proportion.
+Birmingham Wing Fest will showcase a range of restaurants, street food traders and pop-ups.
+Who will all display their culinary talents and compete against each other over a whopping 100,000 drums and flats to decide who really makes the best wings in the UK.

-Popular London traders such as Chick n Sours, Slim Chickens and previous champions Poor Boys will be looking to bring the trophy home, alongside local favourites such as The Magic Wingdom, Buddha Belly and Yard Birds, as well as previous Wing Fest award winners, the famed Greidy’s Wings and Strips.
-All will be competing to win your vote and guarantee their spot in the Hall of Flame.
+Last years event saw the likes of popular London traders such as Chick n Sours, Slim Chickens and Poor Boys in the second city, as well as local favourites such as The Magic Wingdom, Buddha Belly and Yard Birds, compete for the titles.
+Many will be competing again this year to win your vote and guarantee their spot in the Hall of Flame.

-Wing Fest’s competitions will be held on both days, and it’s set to get seriously heated with a deadly Lava Wing Challenge hosted by Clifton Chilli Club – the UK’s hottest wing challenge and renowned for the carnage it causes.
-If you’re a true wing aficionado, then it’s time for the Bull’s-Eye Wing Eating competition hosted by the Food Review Club, where ticket holders who are hungry and brave enough, compete against each other to see who can eat the most chicken wings.
+Wing Fest’s competitions will be held on both days, and it’s set to get seriously heated with the UK’s hottest wing challenge.
+Deadly and renowned for the carnage it causes.
+If you’re a true wing aficionado though, then it’s time for the Bull’s-Eye Wing Eating competition hosted by the Food Review Club, where ticket holders who are hungry and brave enough, compete against each other to see who can eat the most chicken wings.
 It’s going to get messy, is all we’re going to say…

-Birmingham Wing Fest goers can also expect plenty of beer from Meantime Brewery, entertainment including live blues music, brass bands, axe throwing, BBQ cooking demonstrations and cocktails and bourbon master classes by Horse With No Name and Jameson’s Orange, alongside DJs playing summer party vibe tunes into the night – complete with a wing in hand no less.
+Birmingham Wing Fest goers can also expect plenty of beer, entertainment including live blues music, brass bands, axe throwing, BBQ cooking demonstrations, and cocktails and bourbon master classes, alongside DJs playing summer party vibe tunes into the night – complete with a wing in hand no less.